 Make it simple, fast and friendly, you’ll be surprised how many more leads come through when the buttons are clear and easy to tap.

-Finished a lovely staircase?
-Snap it and upload it.
+Finished a lovely staircase? take a picture of it and upload it.
 Got another 5-star review?
 Show it off.
 A good trades website should be easy to update so that potential customers always see your latest and greatest work.
-Search engines love updated content too — sites that stay active consistently rank higher.
+Search engines love updated content too, sites that stay active consistently rank higher.

 If your business is all about quality workmanship, heritage details and honest graft, your site should reflect that.
 Avoid stiff templates with stock photos of random builders and instead showcase your real work, your tone of voice, and your values.
 It doesn’t need to be flashy.
 It just needs to be you.